LaplaceMan/tscs-contracts/README.md

 </p>
 </div>

-[Murmes](https://murmes.gitbook.io/murmes-protocol/) is a blockchain-based tokenized subtitling crowdsourcing system.
-It is dedicated to solving the problem of "language silos" in the current video media platform.
-Through a complete set of trading mechanisms and economic models, video creators, subtitle makers, viewers, and investors are connected in an open, transparent, and multi-profit ecosystem.
+[Murmes](https://murmes.gitbook.io/murmes-protocol/) is a modular, customizable and multi-ecology compatible crowdsourcing protocol on the blockchain that will provide WEB3 users with a flexible, fun and multi-beneficial crowdsourcing marketplace.

 ## Install Dependencies